Please note that SQL Workbench/J has no relation to the product MySQL Workbench which is maintained and owned by Oracle.

 SQL Workbench/J needs a Java runtime (it also works with a JDK - "Java Development Kit").

 Binaries for Windows, Linux or MacOS can be downloaded for free from OpenJDK, AdoptOpenJDK or Azul Systems.

-You have to install Java 6 (or higher) before you can run SQL Workbench/J.
+You have to install Java 8 or higher to run SQL Workbench/J.

 After downloading SQL Workbench/J, unzip the archive into a directory of your choice.